moonlight-mod/moonlight-mod.github.io/src/content/docs/ext-dev/webpack.md

   order: 6
 ---

 [Webpack](https://webpack.js.org) is a library used by Discord to turn their codebase into a bundled JavaScript file.
 Code gets converted into Webpack "modules", which are individual functions that can require and load each other.
 You can think of them as individual files, each with their own code and exports, but converted into single functions inside of the client.
+Each module is [minified](https://en.wikipedia.org/wiki/Minification_(programming)), which means that its source has no whitespace and variable names are often short.

+moonlight functions off of text-based matching with strings or regexes against the minified source code of the Webpack modules.
+This is much faster than looking through every Webpack module's exports, and offers a lot of flexibility to find modules simply by looking for patterns that represent the code itself.

+Extensions can combine patching existing Webpack modules, inserting their own Webpack modules, and using existing Webpack modules together to offer a lot of flexibility and power.
+Almost anything in the client can be modified, reused, or extended.

 ## Patching

 Patching is the process of altering the code of Webpack modules.
-Each module is [minified](https://en.wikipedia.org/wiki/Minification_(programming)), which means that its source has no whitespace and variable names are often short.
-Patching allows extensions to find and replace snippets of minified code.
+It allows extensions to find and replace snippets of minified code.
+You can use patches to change behavior in existing Webpack modules.

 To create a patch, export them from your extension's web entrypoint: